microsoft/NurseEmpowerment/README.md

 -   Send short messages
 -   Search colleagues by their function
--   Virtual attending a meeting via Microsfot Teams
+-   Virtual attend a meeting via Microsoft Teams

 You can find the link to the package [here](packages/NurseCommunication.zip)
 ## Dependencies